 Substitutions for the above integrations are possible, at the expense of somewhat longer implementation effort.

-Additions to the above integrations are almost always provided -- the above set is simply considered to be a minimal, shared baseline onto which other integrations are added as per the requirements of a given organization.
+Additions to the above integrations are almost always provided -- the above set is simply the minimum required set of integrations, without which many processes break down.

-Building on these integrations, the reference implementation automates an extensive list of business processes, including:
+Building on these integrations, Hitachi ID Identity Express automates an extensive list of business processes, including:

 - Onboarding new users: